Hilton Mine, Scardale

 5.6 x 4.1 x 2.7 CM (cabinet)

 A classic English Hinton Fluorite that shows the nice yellow color, glass clear crystals and has a nice contrast with the matrix of smaller Fluorites.
 In very good condition as seen and a piece that can be shown from several angles.
 These have gotten much harder to find in decent quality.

 Even if you have seen a lot of great classic English Barites, this one is something special!
 The Barite blades are sharp, glassy to 6 CM in size, with a pale blue-grey color and partly included by dark red hematite.
 Just that is enough for a fine collection, but what makes this exceptional is the bright gem clear Calcites that are also partly included by hematite encrusting selective faces of the Barite.
 Very esthetic, the main crystals are in perfect condition but some edge and base damage (from removal) is noted, it will not be noticed from most logical display angles.

 An exceptionally fine, classic Caldbeck Fells Mimetite with excellent pedigree.
 Ex.
 John Marshall, Lindsay Greenbank, and Richard Barstow.
 The deep green crystals could be mistaken for Pyromorphite (both species were found here and some looked identical) this is confirmed Mimetite.
 Pristine condition, great color and luster that is not like typical "Campylite".
 This shows both rounded and distinct, prismatic crystals free standing and in bunched clusters.

-A rare variation of the classic British Campylite from Dry Gill, this small, esthetic piece features a curved chain of mimetite crystals.
-Lustrous and in excellent condition damagewise, the chain has a central hollow canal running its length.
-The matrix also hosts small botroidal crystals of yellow, green and orange mimetite.
+A rare variation of the classic British Campylite from Dry Gill, this small, esthetic piece features a curved chain of Mimetite crystals.
+Lustrous and in excellent condition damage-wise, the chain has a central hollow canal running its length.
+The matrix also hosts small botryoidal crystals of yellow, green and orange Mimetite.
 A fine small miniature!